 But behind many pretty facades, lies a gory past.
 Of deaths and murders filled with vengeance, drama, and mystery.

 Remember the murder of Danny Hansford that was made popular by the novel and movie Midnight in the Garden of Good and Evil?
 Happened at the Mercer-Williams House on Monterrey Square.
-As if that was not enough, a small boy Tommy Downs fell to a grisly death while chasing pigeons at the same house.
+As if that was not enough, a small boy, Tommy Downs, fell to a grisly death while chasing pigeons at the same house.

 The Mercer-Williams house is probably the most haunted place in Savannah.
 Paranormal sightings, ghost parties, and orbs are pretty common sightings here.